engrmahabub/wee/syntax/composite.md

 ; define a tuple using type inference let v := (1,'a',2,'b')

-put v[0] ;error members of a tuple are not accesible by index set v[0] :=  4 ;two errors you try to modify a tuple by index
+put v[0] ;error members of a tuple are not accessible by index set v[0] :=  4 ;two errors you try to modify a tuple by index
 ```